 “Specified Resources” shall have the meaning as defined in the CHWM Contract.

+“Statement of Intent” shall have the meaning as defined in the CHWM Contract.

+“Supplemental Operating Reserves” shall mean the capacity used by BPA to provide Operating Reserve – Supplemental Reserve Service pursuant to Schedule 6 of BPA’s Open Access Transmission Tariff.
+Supplemental Reserve Service is needed to serve load in the event of a system contingency; however, it is not available immediately to serve load but rather within a short period of time.
+Supplemental Reserve Service is provided by generating units that are online but unloaded, by quick-start generation or by interruptible load or other non-generation resources capable of providing this service.

 “Support Services (SS)” means a suite of services BPA Power Services provides to customers as defined in the CHWM Contract and priced in each 7(i) Process consistent with Section 6.

 “Tier 1 Actual Hourly Load” means the actual amount of a customer’s electric load (measured in kilowatthours) that is recorded on the appropriate metering equipment, adjusted as specified in the applicable agreement, and that was served at Tier 1 Rates during the relevant hour.
-Generally, for Load Following customers, the Tier 1 Actual Hourly Load is the customer’s Total Retail Load in each hour, less 1) the applicable Dedicated Resource amounts (excluding New and Existing Capacity Credit amounts) serving the customer’s TRL in that hour; 2) power purchased at the NR Rate in that hour; 3) Consumer-Owned Resources serving On-site Consumer Load; and 4) power purchased at Tier 2 Rates in that hour.
+Generally, for a Load Following Customer, the Tier 1 Actual Hourly Load is the customer’s Total Retail Load in each hour, less 1) the applicable Dedicated Resource amounts (excluding New and Existing Capacity Credit amounts) serving the customer’s TRL in that hour; 2) power purchased at the NR Rate in that hour; 3) Consumer-Owned Resources serving On-site Consumer Load; and 4) power purchased at Tier 2 Rates in that hour.
 For the Block Product, the Tier 1 Actual Hourly Load is equal to the contractually established Block amount for each hour.
 The monthly maximum Actual Tier 1 Load for the Block Product is equal to the monthly maximum contractually established Block amount plus any contractually defined shaping capacity amount.

 “Tier 1 Allowance Amount” shall have the meaning as defined in the CHWM Contract.

+“Tier 1 Composite Energy Charge” means the product of a customer’s Tier 1 Energy Charge Billing Determinant and the Tier 1 Composite Energy Rate, as described in Section 4.1.1 and 4.1.2.

+“Tier 1 Composite Energy Rate” means the energy rate that recovers the costs and credits allocated to the Composite Cost Pool, as described in Section 4.1.2.

-“Tier 1 Costs” means the expenses identified on Table 2 that are allocated to any Tier 1 Cost Pool.
-Table 2 specifies to which Tier 1 Cost Pool each Tier 1 Cost is to be allocated.
+“Tier 1 Costs” means the expenses identified on Table 2-1 that are allocated to any Tier 1 Cost Pool.
+Table 2-1 specifies to which Tier 1 Cost Pool each Tier 1 Cost is to be allocated.

 “Tier 1 Cost Pools” means the three Cost Pools to which BPA allocates Tier 1 Costs.
 The Tier 1 Cost Pools are the Composite Cost Pool, the Slice Cost Pool, and the Non-Slice Cost Pool.